“Should I go deep on this item?”

-These are all questions we get on a regular basis, whether in blog comments, in Facebook groups, or on Periscope.
+These are all questions we get on a regular basis, whether in blog comments, in the Full-Time FBA Facebook group, or on our YouTube channel.
 One of the universal fears of being an online seller is going too deep on an item and having it bust.

 If you were to summarize the risk involved with being an Amazon FBA seller in a nutshell, it would come down to this: knowing how much money to invest in which items.